Standardize Deal Name Format Using Values From Multiple Fields

 Step 1: Find Deals That Don't Follow the Naming Convention

-In the Transform Data module, select the database and Deals record type.
+Navigate to Data Management > Transform Data, then select the database and Deals record type.

 A good starting point is the Standardize Deal Name template, though you may need to customize it a bit for your specific needs.

-Under Step 1, the filter is set up to surface deals that do not follow the naming convention, "[text] / [text] / [text] / [text]," using the "Negate Regex" function.
-Because you are unlikely to have deals that follow this convention, it typically will select every deal in your database.
+Under Step 1, the filter is set up to surface deals that do not follow the naming convention, "[text] / [text] / [text]," using the "Negate Regex" function.
+Unless you already have deals that follow this convention, this will typically bring up every deal in your database.

 Learn more about using regular expressions (regex) here.